Business Management - BA/BA (Hons)

 - Organisational Behaviour

-This is a degree that works.
-In general management, marketing, sales management, logistics, financial services, operations management and human resources management, our graduates are proving their worth to companies in the UK and internationally.
+Studying a Business Management degree will give you the opportunity to take advantage of a wide range of career options open to graduates in this field.
+This is a degree that works and is internationally recognised.
+In general management, marketing, sales management, logistics, financial services, operations management and human resource management, our graduates are proving their worth to companies in the UK and internationally.
 Graduates have also set up their own businesses or taken their learning even further as postgraduate students.

 Scottish Higher: Standard - BBBC, Minimum - BCCC